neeraj-bansal/neeraj-bansal.github.io/README.md

 # neeraj-bansal.github.io
-Repositroy for hosting website on github pages website name and username should match. https://neeraj-bansal.github.io/
+Repositroy for hosting website on github pages.

+website name and username should match.

+https://neeraj-bansal.github.io/